How big is the Amphitheatre?

 - It’s simple.
 Once you’ve visited the space and decided that it’s the right venue for your activity, simply follow the guidelines and fill out the form.
 Once the request form has been submitted, the Amphitheatre Review Committee will get back to you with details on next steps in the planning process.

 Who is the review committee, how often do they meet?

 - The Amphitheatre Review Committee meets every two weeks.
 It is a group made up of students and members from the SLC staff and academic stakeholders.
 They are looking forward to hearing all of your creative ways of using the Amphitheatre and how they can set you up for success.

 How much time in advance of my activity date do I need to send a request form?

-- The earliest timeframe for which you can submit a request is within six months before the desired activity date.
-We encourage you to submit a request at least one month in advance of the desired activity date to help ensure a stress-free process.
+- Requests for the Amphitheatre must be submitted at least six weeks before the event date.
+The earliest you can submit a request is six months before the event date.
 Please keep in mind the frequency that the review committee meets.

 Wait, I still have questions about how to host an Amphitheatre event!

 - If there are any other questions we did not cover, please email us at email@example.com with the subject line: Amphitheatre FAQ.
 We’re happy to help!